 Depending on your configuration a public holiday shift may not have been created for an employee.
 This could be for many reasons (standard hours not set) but a public holiday shift can still be created.

 1. Click to create a shift on the timesheet

 3. Click 'Save' and the shift will be created

 Example of payroll interpretation

-The below is an example of the payroll interpretation of the above situation where someone works on a public holiday.
-Jake Barrell is full time and gets paid a standard 7.6 hours on that day as that is his standard day at a 1x multiplier.
-He worked an 8 hour shift and therefore the system automatically adjusted the standard 1x multiplier payroll code to 8 hours so he is paid a total of 2.5x for the 8 hours on that day.
+The below is an example of the payroll interpretation for the situation above (when someone works on a public holiday).
+James Broad is a full time employee and gets paid a standard 7.6 hours on that day.
+As this is a standard day for James it will be calculated at his standard rate or at a 1x multiplier.
+James worked an 8 hour shift, the system therefore automatically adjusted the standard 1x multiplier payroll code to 8 hours.
+In this case James will be paid a total of 2.5x for the 8 hours on that day.